Ananyasingh2002/Ananyasingh2002/README.md

 <img width="130" height="150" src="https://github.com/Ananyasingh2002/Ananyasingh2002/assets/90714878/40b5a631-b4cb-4c1a-947c-86b7da6b98b6" />

+💼 Currently, I’m working as a Software Developer at ICICI Lombard.

-I am a final-year Computer Science undergraduate at Bharati Vidyapeeth Deemed to be University.
+🎓 I have completed my Bachelor’s degree in Computer Engineering from Bharati Vidyapeeth (Deemed to be University) in 2025.

-✔ Experienced Full Stack Developer.
+✔ Experienced Full Stack Developer

-✔ Proficient in web development, Data Structures, and Algorithms (C++), and Python.
+✔ Proficient in Web Development, Data Structures & Algorithms (C++), and Python

-✔ Strive to contribute my expertise in Data Structures and Algorithms.
+✔ Skilled in .NET and C#, with hands-on experience in building and integrating APIs

-✔ Experienced in database management, version control, and software deployment.
+✔ Experienced in Database Management, Version Control, and Software Deployment

   <!--- Education --->